-The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for producing foods.
-Corn line MON95275 is a new food crop designed to provide growers with an additional control option for coleopteran insect pests.

-Issues related to consumer information and safety are considered in Sections 2.2 and 2.3 above.

-any written policy guidelines formulated by the Forum on Food Regulation

-No specific policy guidelines have been developed.
+the desirability of an efficient and internationally competitive food industry The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for producing foods.
+Corn line DP915635 is a new food crop designed for tolerance to the herbicide glufosinate and to provide growers with an additional control option for coleopteran insect pests. the promotion of fair trading in food Issues related to consumer information and safety are considered in Sections 2.2 and 2.3 above. any written policy guidelines formulated by the Forum on Food Regulation No specific policy guidelines have been developed.